eclecticiq/cabby/docs/user.rst

 .. _`TAXII homepage`: http://taxii.mitre.org/

-Using cabby as a Python library
+Using Cabby as a Python library
 ===============================

+Below a few examples of how to use the Cabby in your code.

 Create a client::